swt-initiative31/documents/results/GTK.md

  - Able to build SWT binaries for AWT component to work in SWT Windows with GTK4 (Able to embed AWT into SWT).
  - Able to build SWT binaries using GTK4 on windows OS with Edge browser integration into SWT but which fails at runtime.
  - Analysis is ongoing regarding GTK's printer APIs on windows OS.
 Printer code of SWT Linux have to be changed to use cross-platform GTK APIs of printer or need to use Win32 APIs wherever required.
+   Standalone GTK application to print text to pdf and to printer is working on windows using GTK4.

 ### Insights